kevaundray/CryptoResources/decentralised-technology/terminology/dp.md

 8. Once he finds a hash output with a certain pattern, in Bitcoin, it is a pre-requesite of zeroes.
 Then he can submit the block and receive his reward.
    _Remember: There are other miners in the network who are trying to 'mine a block' and so the fastest one will win.
 The fastest one is the one elected to append to the block._

-_What is a nonce and why do miners use it?_

-It is a random number that can only be used once.
-A miner uses it because he needs a pre-requesite amount of zeroes from the hash, and so incrementing the nonce changes the output.
-He can increment to 4 billion looking for a hash with for example four leading zeroes.

 _What happens if the miner gets to four billion and he does not get the amount of leading zeroes?_